gasparian/Yandex-Self-Driving-meetup-2019-test/README.md

 I've been using `GNU C++11 4.9` and the folowing compilation settings:
 `g++ -O2 -fno-stack-limit -x c++ detect_road_plane.cpp -o detect_road_plane`
-You can also use `performance_measure.sh` for speed measures.
+You can also run `performance_measure.sh` for speed measures.